abdel-elsayed/GarageCars/README.md

-# Garage Lanes - Stack
+# Garage Lanes - Using Stacks

 Example use of stack in simulation of cars arrivals/departures in 2-lanes parking garage.